Founded: December 4, 1786

 Visiting the Santa Bárbara Mission

 There is a great deal to see at Mission Santa Barbara, including the restored church with its unique façade, an extensive museum and art collection, beautiful gardens, tile fountain, and out-buildings including a mill, tannery, and parts of the original water system.
+The unique altar, encrusted with abalone shells, was crafted by Chumash Indians in the 1790s.

 The Moorish style fountain in front of the monastery wing was created by Antonio Ramírez in 1808.